lluisd/BIGTREETECH-TouchScreenFirmware/README.md

   - custom gcodes
   - default speeds
   - colours
-  - etc...
+  - etc.
-- MBL (Mesh Bed Leveling) menu to perform MBL (it requires MBL enabled in Marlin FW)
+- MBL (Mesh Bed Leveling) menu to perform MBL (it requires MBL enabled in Marlin fw)
 - Mesh Editor and Mesh Tuner menus providing a visual mesh grid (gradient colors are configurable in config.ini) and a fine tune tool for mesh editing.
 The Mesh Editor supports:
   1. MBL
   2. UBL